Frequently Asked Questions

-From 1994 to 2008, Representative Robert Andrews (D-NJ) was the lead sponsor of a resolution stating that when an additional three states ratify the ERA, the House of Representatives shall take any necessary action to verify that ratification has been achieved.
-In 2011, he joined lead sponsor Representative Tammy Baldwin (D-WI) in support of H.J.Res.
-47, which would specifically remove the ERA's ratification deadline and make it part of the Constitution when three more states ratify.
-S.J.
-Res.
-39, the Senate companion bill to that legislation, was introduced by Sen. Benjamin Cardin (D-MD).
+Beginning in 1994, Representative Robert Andrews (D-NJ) introduced a bill in each Congressional session stating that when an additional three states ratify the ERA, the House of Representatives shall take any necessary action to verify that ratification has been achieved.
+In 2011, he joined lead sponsor Representative Tammy Baldwin (D-WI) in support of her bill to remove the ERA’s ratification deadline and make it part of the Constitution when three more states ratify.
+The Senate companion bill to that legislation was introduced by Sen. Benjamin Cardin (D-MD).
 Lead sponsors of the "three-state strategy" bills in the 115th Congress are Sen. Cardin and Representative Jackie Speier (D-CA).

 Most ERA advocates believe that both the traditional amendment process (defined in Article V of the Constitution) and the three-state strategy should be supported in the effort to put the ERA into the Constitution.

 Five states – Idaho, Kentucky, Nebraska, Tennessee, and South Dakota – have attempted to withdraw their approval of the Equal Rights Amendment.
 According to precedent and statutory language, a state rescission or other withdrawal of its ratification of a constitutional amendment is not accepted as valid.

 For example, during the ratification process for the 14th Amendment, New Jersey and Ohio voted to rescind their ratifications after first voting yes, but they were both included in the published list of states approving the amendment in 1868.
 New York retracted its ratification of the 15th Amendment a month before the last necessary state ratified in 1870, but it was counted as one of the ratifying states.
 Tennessee, the final state needed to ratify the 19th Amendment guaranteeing women's right to vote, approved the amendment by one vote on August 18, 1920.
 The Tennessee House then "non-concurred" on August 31, but the Secretary of State had already announced the amendment's inclusion in the Constitution on August 26 (now celebrated as Women's Equality Day).